IAmAnthem/CanineCalculations/ReadMe.md

 #### Source Data (Import-CSV)
+- User request - add logic to allow inclusion of partially-solved canines in KNOWNS.csv
+  - Logic something like (if $arr.field matches any non-numeric (\D), set field value to UNSOLVED)
 - Added a column for active/inactive
 - Starting to get a little clunky with > 20 pets in PRIVATE-KNOWNS.csv
 - I really hate dealing with GUI elements in powershell, just get the logic all sorted then consider a web-enabled approach